noxouille/ubuntu-kickstart-cd-maker/README.md

 ## How does it do it?

-It downloads the installation CD ISO from the ubuntu file servers, remasters it with a [KickStart](http://fedoraproject.org/wiki/Anaconda/Kickstart) file, configures a few other files, and creates a new ISO file you can burn onto a disk.
+It downloads the official installation CD ISO from the ubuntu file servers, remasters it with a [KickStart](http://fedoraproject.org/wiki/Anaconda/Kickstart) file, configures a few other files, and creates a new ISO file you can burn onto a disk.

 Based on this [askubuntu.com thread](http://askubuntu.com/questions/122505/how-do-i-create-a-completely-unattended-install-of-ubuntu).